 Why do Muslims fast?

-Fasting, or sawn, loosely translates as ‘to refrain’.
+Fasting, or sawm, loosely translates as ‘to refrain’.
 So during Ramadan Muslims commit to not eating, drinking, smoking or even chewing gum during daylight hours.
-But sawn isn’t just about physical restraint, it also refers to bad thoughts, actions and words.
+But sawm isn’t just about physical restraint, it also refers to bad thoughts, actions and words.